JuilienH/Leverage-Excel-as-the-IDE-and-shorten-the-data-pipelines-by-working-on-the-all-in-one-application/README.md

 Now we need to slightly edit our python script that works in the code editor by doing the following steps:

-4. Re-pivot the data-read step to the Excel spreadsheet, just like selecting Excel cells
+4. Re-pivot the data-read step to the Excel spreadsheet, just like selecting Excel cells. the pandas python command ``read_excel`` is no longer needed.
+Instead, the common Excel cell selection is baked in the python script to make the pandas data frame.

-   ``df_example = xl("'Essbase output file'!B375:F739",headers=False,header=None)``
+   ``df_example = xl("'Essbase output file'!B375:F739",header=None)``

 6. Remove the data export step.
 Instead, click the small icon to make your output shown on the Excel spreadsheet
 7. Insert Python on the Excel cell or Open Python editor

-   You can do either like Excel function or the code editor.
+   You can work on either the Excel function or the code scripting.
 All we have to do is to drop the whole edited chunk of python script in.

-   ``pd.DataFrame(df_out)``
+If you are familiar with python development on your local desktop, you might frequantly save the outputs in a folder by using the pandas python command ``to_csv``.
+Instead, we just need to make sure the output is a data frame as follows:

+   ``pd.DataFrame(df_example)``
+8. The most fun part is to switch between Python Object and excel Value in Excel.

 ## Reference
 https://support.microsoft.com/en-us/office/get-started-with-python-in-excel-a33fbcbe-065b-41d3-82cf-23d05397f53d